Redefining Radial Closure.

 Efficient Hemostasis

-SĀPH utilizes a proprietary suction-based mechanism to gently approximate the arteriotomy up against the subdermal tissue —promoting effective seal formation without circumferential compression and blocking flow.
+SĀPH utilizes a proprietary suction-based mechanism to gently approximate the arteriotomy up against the subdermal tissue —promoting effective seal formation without circumferential compression.

 Streamlined Workflow